luke-drury/Comparing-Classifiers-Luke-Drury/README.md

 - Metrics: Accuracy, F1, ROC-AUC (F1/ROC-AUC emphasized due to class imbalance).

 **Results.**
-- Best model (by F1): {best_name} (see notebook for details, confusion matrix, ROC/PR curves, and coefficients if logistic).
+- Best model (by F1): SVC_RBF (see notebook for details, confusion matrix, ROC/PR curves, and coefficients if logistic).

 **How to run.**
 1) Put CSV or ZIP in `data/` (or notebook root).